How to spend a day in Aruba Cruise Port? How do you narrow it down with so much to explore on the island?

 We passed the bar onto the beach and looked to rent beach chairs and an umbrella for the day.
-There was a couple of vendor in front of the bar renting them for $40 total for the day.
+There were a couple of vendors in front of the bar, renting them for $40 total for the day.
 Instead of taking the first few offers, we kept walking north of the bar on the beach.

 Not sure how I remember any of this.
 I was too busy gawking at the horizon, the water so damn inviting, I was of no help to hubby figuring out the chair and umbrella situation.

 We skipped probably 3 vendors with stacked chairs and umbrellas before finding a set of about a dozen palm palapas set up with chairs on the beach.
 They rented us a spot for $30.
-And you guys, the setup and the view is perfect.
+And you guys, the setup and the view are perfect.

 I dropped my stuff on the chair, tossed my coverup to the side, and sped off to the shore.
 Let me tell you, I fell hard.
-Not like falling and skim my knee.
 I fell in LOVE.

-The seats are kind of a waste for me because, with serene waters like this, I like to sunbathe by the shoreline and just sit there, take it all in.
+The seats are a waste for me because, with serene waters like this, I like to sunbathe by the shoreline and sit there, taking it all in.
 However, Hubby likes to sit back, relax, and watch from afar.
 I did get to coax hubby to join me for a swim a while later.

 Hubby was impressed by the beach as much as I was.
-We agreed, we should have visited Aruba much sooner.
+We agreed that we should have visited Aruba much sooner.
 If we didn’t have a paid tour later, we would have stayed for the rest of the day.

-We met a group of people from New Jersey vacationing there for the week.
-They love Aruba so much, they have a timeshare at Eagle Beach and manage to make it there every year.
-Serious goals.
+We met a group from New Jersey vacationing there for the week.
+They love Aruba so much that they have a timeshare at Eagle Beach and make it there every year.